Data Poisoning Attacks to Local Differential Privacy Protocols: Attacking Frequency Estimation

+\myparatight{Maximal gain attack (MGA)} For each fake user, MGA chooses a perturbed vector $\bm{y}_i$ that is a solution of the optimization problem defined in Equation (\ref{eq:explicit_obj}).
+For OUE, we have $\sum_{t\in T}\mathbbm{1}_{S(\bm{y}_i)}(t) \le r$ and $\sum_{t\in T}\mathbbm{1}_{S(\bm{y}_i)}(t) = r$ is achieved when $\mathbbm{1}_{S(\bm{y}_i)}(t)=1, \forall t\in T$.
 Thus, for each fake user, MGA initializes a perturbed vector $\bm{y}_i$ as a binary vector of all 0's and sets $y_{i,t}=1$ for all $t\in T$.
-However, if all fake users send the same perturbed binary vector to the server, the server can easily detect the fake users.
-Therefore, MGA also randomly samples $l$ non-target bits of the perturbed vector $\bm{y}_i$ and sets them to 1.
+However, if all fake users send the same perturbed binary vector to the server, the server can easily detect the fake users. {For instance, there is only one entry in the perturbed binary vector that has value 1 when we only have 1 target item; and the server could detect a vector with only a single 1 to be from a fake user, because it is statistically unlikely for a genuine user to send such a vector.} Therefore, MGA also randomly samples $l$ non-target bits of the perturbed vector $\bm{y}_i$ and sets them to 1.
 Specifically, we set $l$ such that the number of 1's in the binary vector is the expected number of 1's in the perturbed binary vector of a genuine user.
 Since the perturbed binary vector of a genuine user has $p+(d-1)q$ 1's on average, we set $l=\floor{p+(d-1)q-r}$.
 Note that $r$ is usually much smaller than $d$, so $l$ is a non-negative value.
 The final binary vector is sent to the server.
-According to Equation (\ref{overallgaindeter}), the overall gain is as follows:
+According to Equation (\ref{overallgaindeter}), the overall gain is $G = \frac{rm}{(n+m)(p-q)}-c$.